harjot-oberai/Long-Shadows/README.md

 1. **Piyush Mehrotra** ([Codeforces](http://codeforces.com/profile/hm_98), [CodeChef](https://www.codechef.com/users/hm_98), [Github](https://github.com/hm98) ) : Implementation of algorithm to find the shadow paths from pixel array.
 This library would not have been possible without his talent and hard work.

-2. [Feather Icons](https://feathericons.com/) : For providing the vectos used in examples.
+2. [Feather Icons](https://feathericons.com/) : For providing the vectors used in examples.

-3. [WorldVectorLogo](https://worldvectorlogo.com/) : For provding some more vectors for the examples.
+3. [WorldVectorLogo](https://worldvectorlogo.com/) : For providing some more vectors for the examples.

 4. [StackOverflow](https://stackoverflow.com/) : Nobody knows everything :)